Student Research Opportunities

 Below is a list of faculty mentors and a synopsis of his/her research project.
 These projects can be utilized and/or expanded upon to pursue your own area of research interest.
 If you have any questions or would like to speak to a faculty mentor regarding a research opportunity, please establish contact using the information listed on his/her individual faculty webpage.
 In order to enroll in CH 394/494 Directed Studies, students must complete the Directed Studies Authorization Form available online.

-For more information on the University of South Alabama Undergraduate Research program, please visit the UCUR Program site.
+For more information on the University of South Alabama Office of Undergraduate Research, please visit the OUR Program site.

 We investigate intermolecular processes that occur in the separation column.
 These include examination of retention mechanism—is retention by adsorption, partitioning, or a combination of these?
 What types of interactions occur between a solute, the stationary phase, and the mobile phase?
 How does changing experimental variables, such as temperature, stationary phase type, or mobile phase type, affect solute retention or separation selectivity?
 We employ van’t Hoff analysis to elucidate the thermodynamics of the retention process, as well as linear solvation energy relationships to examine the types of intermolecular interactions occurring when a solute is retained.